-Typically, urinary tract infections are limited to the bladder and cause mild symptoms such as burning with urination, urgency and frequency or urination; however, under certain situations, urinary tract infections can ascend into the ureters and kidneys and result in more serious and even life-threatening conditions.
+Typically, urinary tract infections are limited to the bladder and cause mild symptoms such as burning with urination, urgency, and frequency of urination; however, in certain situations, urinary tract infections can ascend into the ureters and kidneys and result in more serious and even life-threatening conditions.

 Although on occasion a UTI can be asymptomatic, typical symptoms of a urinary tract infection include:

-A urinary tract infection takes place when bacteria enters the urinary tract via the urethra and then begins to grow in numbers within the urinary tract.
-Under normal circumstances, the body’s natural defense mechanisms can fight off invading microbes; however, when these mechanisms fail, bacteria can multiply in the urethra, bladder or kidneys resulting in a UTI.
+A urinary tract infection takes place when bacteria enter the urinary tract via the urethra and then begins to grow in numbers within the urinary tract.
+Under normal circumstances, the body’s natural defense mechanisms can fight off invading microbes; however, when these mechanisms fail, bacteria can multiply in the urethra, bladder, or kidneys resulting in a UTI.

-Urethritis in an infection in the urethra and can occur as a result of STDS such as herpes, chlamydia, gonorrhea, mycoplasma and common GI bacteria.
+Urethritis is an infection in the urethra and can occur as a result of STDS such as herpes, chlamydia, gonorrhea, mycoplasma, and common GI bacteria.